 - RVCT v2.2 supports the command-line option --apcs /fpic to compile code that is compatible with System V shared libraries.
 Use this option to generate read-only position-independent code where relative address references are independent of the location where your program is loaded. - The ARM linker supports building, and linking against, shared libraries.
-New command-line options are available to build SVr4 executable files and shared objects, and to specify how code is generated.

-- The ARM linker conforms to the Base Platform ABI for the ARM Architecture [BPABI] and supports the GNU-extended symbol versioning model. - The ARM implementation of floating-point computations has been changed to provide improved support for C99 functions.
+New command-line options are available to build SVr4 executable files and shared objects, and to specify how code is generated. - The ARM linker conforms to the Base Platform ABI for the ARM Architecture [BPABI] and supports the GNU-extended symbol versioning model. - The ARM implementation of floating-point computations has been changed to provide improved support for C99 functions.
 Where this changes behavior significantly, a compatibility mode has been introduced to aid developers to migrate code to use the new features.
-See Changes to library support on page 2-10 for more information. - The ARM compiler C implementation has been changed so that it now issues a Warning for out-of-range enumerator values.
+See Changes to library support on page A-10 for more information. - The ARM compiler C implementation has been changed so that it now issues a Warning for out-of-range enumerator values.
 Such values are treated the same way as in C++.
-This means the size of enum types with out-of-range values might be different in C when you upgrade to the latest release of RVCT.

-There is no change if you are using C++, or the command-line options --enum_is_int, --strict, or --strict_warnings.
-See Changes to the ARM compiler on page 2-8 for more information.

-- The ARM libraries have been enhanced to provide improved support for multithreading.
-This is designed to help developers who are working with RTOS-based systems. - The ARM compiler offers new options to provide greater control of how dynamic symbols are exported. - The ARM linker has global visibility of all your program code and so can now perform some branch optimizations that are not available to other components of RVCT. - Two new command-line options are available to handle tail calling sections to optimize the branch instruction at the end of the section. - Options that were deprecated in RVCT v2.1 are now obsolete in v2.2 (see Obsolete features on page 2-6). - Some options that were supported in RVCT v2.1 are now deprecated in v2.2 (see Deprecated features on page 2-7).
+This means the size of enum types with out-of-range values might be different in C when you upgrade to the latest release of RVCT. - There is no change if you are using C++, or the command-line options --enum_is_int, --strict, or --strict_warnings.
+See Changes to the ARM compiler on page A-8 for more information. - The ARM libraries have been enhanced to provide improved support for multithreading.
+This is designed to help developers who are working with RTOS-based systems. - The ARM compiler offers new options to provide greater control of how dynamic symbols are exported: - --dllexport_all - --no_hide_all. - The ARM linker can perform some branch optimizations that are not available to other components of RVCT.
+Two new command-line options are available to handle tail calling sections to optimize the branch instruction at the end of the section.

+- Options that were deprecated in RVCT v2.1 are now obsolete in v2.2 (see Obsolete features). - Some options that were supported in RVCT v2.1 are now deprecated in v2.2 (see Deprecated features on page A-7).